UMCG-Global-Health/VALUE-Dx-systematic-review/README.md

 ## Use of the script

 To get started you will need a recent version of R. The code uses the *checkpoint* package to make the code better reproducible and portable.
-Upon running the table_create.R script, a folder (.checkpoint) will be created in the working directory containing the required packages.
+Upon running the *table_create.R* script, a folder (*.checkpoint*) will be created in the working directory containing the required packages.
 The script will then create the tables and save them in the *output* folder.

+## Packages required

+- checkpoint
+- gt
+- dplyr
+- tidyr
+- stringr
+- scales
+- readr

 ## License